galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

 | maxResults     |        | Maximum number of results when searching by proximity.
 The value is 10 by default. | Visualization |
 | nearbyDistance |        | Default distance of proximity search.
 The value is 10 by default. | Visualization |

-It is mandatory to enter attributes to define an address even with an empty string.
-However, it is necessary that the value of the "street" attribute matches at least one existing field of the object.
-If not an error message will inform the user to check the configuration of the component.
+You have to add attributes that define an address, even with empty strings.
+However the value of the "street" attribute needs to match at least one existing field of the object.
+If not, an error message will inform the user to check the configuration of the component.
-The values of the object fields corresponding to these attributes are used to perform the geocoding.
+The values of the fields of the object corresponding to these attributes are used to perform the geocoding.

-The attributes of the nomalized address are used to save the address coming from the geocoder.
+The attributes of what we call the nomalized address are used to save the address coming from the geocoder.
 It is of course possible that the values of these attributes are the same as those used for the address.

 The list of fields of the "displayFields" attribute is used to display the values in the infowindow when the user clicks on a map marker.